teslajoy/DSEnv/README.md

 Not the smallest Docker image, but it's one that would help you knitt an rmarkdown in a bash shell or fire up ipython for your workflow tuning with the latest python3 and R versions.
+Data Science (DS) tools/libs enviornment to work with.

 > setup